-To be recommended by Governors State University for any of the above certificates and/or endorsements, an applicant must:
+To be recommended by Governors State University for any of the above ISBE credentials, an applicant must:

-- have earned the required degree from an institution recognized by the ISBE for teacher education; - have acquired requisite experience for the Administrative Certificate: - have completed a Governors State University stateapproved program leading to the desired certificate and endorsement or approval; - 4. be at least 19 years of age; - 5. be in good health; - 6. be a citizen of the United States or legally present and authorized for employment; - 7. possess good character; - 8. present evidence of having passed the basic skills and subject matter knowledge examinations required by the Illinois State Board of Education for issuing the certificate and endorsement(s) for which the program completed by the student has been approved by the Illinois State Board of Education; and - present evidence of having taken the Assessment of Professional Teaching test.
+- 1. have earned the required degree from an institution recognized by the ISBE for teacher education; - have acquired requisite professional experience where stipulated for admission or completion of any of the listed programs; - have completed a Governors State University state-approved program leading to the desired credential; - 4. be at least 19 years of age; - 5. be in good health; - 6. be a citizen of the United States or legally present and authorized for employment; - 7. possess good character; and - present evidence of having passed all examinations required by ISBE (see an academic advisor for more information about examination requirements and timelines).